ASU-EGR304-2025-F-207/Website-update-attempt/docs/Appendix/App-Team-Org.md

 ## Team Goals

+1. Gain experience in using and building electrical systems
+2. Have a product that can be displayed in a portfolio
+3. Expand our repertoir of skills
+4. Gain more team working experience
+5. Learn more about github and systems

 List at least five shared goals that reflect a successful product with regard to EGR3X4.
 Focus on team / product goals that are deeper than "getting an A".

 ## Communication Channels